 I could get used to this natural wood thing because skipping the staining and clear coating meant this project was done days faster.
 That is my kinda DIY!!!

-All we have to do now is let nature takes its course and beautifully weather this wood for us… This will give me something to look forward to as I wait out the cold winter ahead.
+All we have to do now is let nature takes its course and beautifully weather this DIY outdoor bench for us… This will give me something to look forward to as I wait out the cold winter ahead.

 Right now the bench has found a home on the deck of our guest house – and I love the copper legs paired with my Eames chairs and the turquoise front door/window trim.
 Such a pretty color palette of autumnal hues and my perennial favorite: turquoise!